EpicOrange/riichi_advanced/documentation/documentation.md

 - `{"name": "has_yaku_with_call", "opts": [han, yaku_keys]}`: Using the last called tile as the winning tile, the current player's hand scores at least `han` points using the yaku in the specified toplevel keys.
 Example: `{"name": "has_yaku_with_call", "opts": [1, ["yaku", "yakuman"]]}`
 - `{"name": "last_discard_matches", "opts": [tile_spec1, tile_spec2, ...]}`: The last discard matches one of the given tile specs.
 See the tile specs section for details.
 - `{"name": "last_called_tile_matches", "opts": [tile_spec1, tile_spec2, ...]}`: The last called tile matches one of the given tile specs.
 See the tile specs section for details.
-- `{"name": "unneeded_for_hand", "opts": [match_spec1, match_spec2, ...]}`: Only used when a tile is in context, e.g. in `play_restrictions`.
-The context's tile is not needed for the current player's hand to match one of the given match specifications.
+- `{"name": "needed_for_hand", "opts": [match_spec1, match_spec2, ...]}`: Only used when a tile is in context, e.g. in `play_restrictions`.
+The context's tile is needed for the current player's hand to match one of the given match specifications.
 - `"is_drawn_tile`: Only used when a tile is in context, e.g. in `play_restrictions`.
 The context's tile is a drawn tile.
 - `{"name": "status", "opts": [status1, status2, ...]}`: The current player has all of the specified statuses.
 - `{"name": "status_missing", "opts": [status1, status2, ...]}`: The current player is missing all of the specified statuses.